Ormskirk: Transport

 The A59 is the main road, with Preston to the north and Liverpool to the south.
 The A570, from Southport, crosses the town from west to east and provides a link to the national motorway network at junction 3 of the M58, about 3 mi from the town centre.
 It then continues to St Helens before reaching the M62 at Junction 7, Rainhill Stoops.
 The town has its own bus station, Ormskirk bus station.

 The town's railway station, which was refurbished at a cost of £1 million in 2009, is a northern terminus of Merseyrail, and the line continues, with a change from electric to diesel multiple units, through to Preston, after the direct service was partitioned in 1970.
 This line was promoted by the Liverpool, Ormskirk and Preston Railway in August 1846, but was completed by the East Lancashire Railway.
 The route and Ormskirk station opened on 2 April 1849, the undertaking being merged into the Lancashire and Yorkshire Railway on 13 May 1859.

 The Lancashire and Yorkshire Railway built the Skelmersdale Branch line to Skelmersdale and Rainford Junction, which opened on 1 March 1858.
 Passenger services ended on 5 November 1956, goods to Rainford Junction finished on 16 November 1961 and to Skelmersdale on 4 November 1963.

+Buses are run by Stagecoach Cumbria and North Lancashire, Vision Bus, Huyton travel and Arriva Merseyside.